sreutter/siproxylin/README.md

 ## Calls

 Siproxylin supports **audio calls** with most XMPP clients.
-Works perfectly with Dino in both directions. **Outgoing calls to Conversations.im work fine**, but incoming calls from Conversations won't connect due to an ICE nomination issue in their WebRTC stack (we investigated down to packet-level sniffing — nothing helped).
-Conversations won't nominate a successful ICE pair even with their own TURN server advertised on both ends.
+Works perfectly with Dino in both directions. **Outgoing calls to Conversations.im work fine**, but incoming calls from Conversations won't connect due to an ICE nomination issue in their WebRTC stack (still investigating).
+Conversations won't nominate a successful ICE pair even with their own TURN server is advertised on both ends of the call.

 ### Call Privacy

 Siproxylin **forces calls to be relayed** to avoid IP leaks.
 The call window shows technical details: advertised IP addresses of both ends and the connection choice.
-Siproxylin requests TURN details from your XMPP server (XEP-0215), and if not received, falls back to public Jami TURN servers.
+Siproxylin requests TURN details from your XMPP server (XEP-0215), and if not received, should fall back to the public Jami TURN servers.

 ---